Support the Melissa Mathison Fund

-Established in 2016, the Melissa Mathison Fund is named for the late Hollywood screenwriter.
-The Fund supports the annual HIFF Screenwriters Lab, which pairs emerging screenwriters with established screenwriters, directors and producers for a collaborative weekend of one-on-one mentoring sessions each spring.
-In particular, the Fund is instrumental in ensuring that female voices are showcased for years to come.
+Established in 2016, the Melissa Mathison Award is named for the late Hollywood screenwriter.
+The Award supports the annual HIFF Screenwriters Lab, which pairs emerging screenwriters with established screenwriters, directors and producers for a collaborative weekend of one-on-one mentoring sessions each spring.
+In particular, the Award is instrumental in ensuring that female voices are showcased for years to come.

 Spielberg-Mathison-650